2022 - 2023 Season Information

 Each individual tournament schedule is composed of round robin games on Saturday and a single elimination playoff on Sunday.
 Teams play two round robin games and are seeded into the single elimination playoff bracket based on their record during round robin.

-Once all the round-robin games have been played, Team in each pool will then be ranked based on their win/loss record.
-Any ties will be broken based the following statistics; 1) Most Wins, 2) Fewest Regulation Loses, 3) Head to Head, 4) Fewest Goals Against, 5) Most Goals For, 6) Season Standings.
+Once all the round-robin games have been played, Teams in each pool will then be ranked based on their win/loss record.
+Any ties will be broken based the following statistics; 1) Most Wins, 2) Fewest Regulation Loses, 3) Head to Head, 4) Goal Differential, 5) Fewest Goals Against, 6) Most Goals For, 7) Season Standings.

 Season Format

 Throughout the course of a team’s 4 tournament season schedule they earn points for each game they play in (3 points for a win, 2 points for an OT loss and 1 point for a regulation loss).
 The regular season is very fluid as it doesn’t contain a fixed number of games or opponents.
 Teams simply play in tournaments, earning points for each game.
 A team could face a new opponent at any time.
-At the end of the regular season teams are ranked by points and the top 12 teams in each division will advance to championships.
+At the end of the regular season teams are ranked by points and the top 10 teams in each division are invited to championships.